 With the increasing use of ICT we set expectations for the use of ICT for both staff and students.
 Our students are not only taught how to use technology skills such as typing, using a mouse, how to create documents, send emails and search the internet they are educated about safe and responsible online behaviours including communicating ethically and legally.
 Students are supervised when using technology and internet access is provided through a filtered internet service; no filtering system is perfect which is why we reinforce the importance and encourage students to report anything they see or hear that is inappropriate.

-School Camps Camps have been included as part of the Year 1, 3, 5, 6 and Middle School Curriculum (at the request of the parent body).
+School Camps Camps have been included as part of the Year 1, 3, 5, 6 and Secondary School Curriculum (at the request of the parent body).

 Camps afford students the opportunity to make their own decisions and organise themselves away from their parents’ guiding hands.
 Students are allowed to develop their own sense of self and their place in the world.